 - Whilst the overall rate of sickness absence since 2009 is DOWN 15%-20%, absence due to mental health reasons since 2009 is UP by 5%

 Accessible support and resources

-Open Communication and Meetings:
+Open Communication and Meetings

-The benefits of all of this are increased motivation, commitment and productivity within your team as well as the ease of knowing they are valued in the workplace and can always have open communications with you.
+The benefits of this are increased motivation, commitment and productivity within your team as well as the ease of knowing they are valued in the workplace and can always have open communications with you.